© Copyright 2023 – Modern Journal of Microbial Biology – All rights reserved.

 Patient consent and/or Ethical approval statements along with Protocol number and date must be included in all research articles.

 For all research involving human subjects, informed consent to participate in the study should be obtained from participants (or their parent or guardian in the case of children under 16 years of age) and a statement to this effect should appear in the manuscript.

 Identifying information, including patients’ names, initials, or hospital numbers, should not be published in written descriptions, CT scans, photographs, sonograms, or pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
 Informed consent for this purpose requires that a patient who is identifiable should be shown the manuscript to be published.

 Informed consent should be obtained if there is any doubt that anonymity can be maintained.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
 If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.

-Manuscripts that do not conform to the Author Guidelines or exceed the Maximums set for Articles may be returned to the author without review.
-The authors can resubmit after complying with the requirements.
+Manuscripts that do not conform to the Author Guidelines or exceed the Maximums set for Articles will be returned to the authors for technical modification without review.
+Authors need to resubmit the manuscript after complying with the requirements.